Yale-BIM/f21-assignments/assignment-3/README.md

     rotate(vector, angle) is a function that implements III-6c.
 Modify your virtual camera node to compute at least 20 3D points equally distributed along the edge of the sphere that is seen by the camera.

-    **e.** Add code to your node that projects the 3D points from III-6d onto the image.
+    **e.** Add code to your virtual camera node that projects the 3D points from III-6d onto the image.

-    **f.** Draw a blue contour for the sphere on your image using OpenCV.
+    **f.** Draw a blue contour for the sphere on your image using OpenCV in your virtual camera node.
 The contour should connect the projected points on the image:

     ```python
     # Example